Abhinendra2016/keylogger-Py/README.md

 Navigate to the project directory:

     cd keylogger

 Install the required library:

       pip install pynput

-Usage
+## Usage

 Run the keylogger script:

       python my_keylogger.py

 The keylogger will start recording keyboard input and save it to a file.

 To stop the keylogger,
     press Ctrl+C in the terminal where it's running.

-Configuration
+## Configuration

 You can configure the log directory by editing the log_dir variable in the my_keylogger.py script.

       log_dir = r"/path/to/your/log/folder/"

+## Acknowledgments

+pynput library for keyboard input monitoring.